Guardiome/guardiome.org/content/posts/childhood_cancer_directory.md

 This directory is a vital investment, because we will continuously develop this directory for future disasters and build the national guard for children with cancer.

-If you are a medical student and want to help, contact us.
+If you are a medical student and want to help, please contact us.

 If you want to support this project, please donate.